DaviStories ... Once Upon A Time ...

 for any reason.

-Recently, however, several of our clients, including some listed here, have convinced us that some of their insights about our products, when willingly offered, deserve to be heard!
+In more recent times, many of our clients, including some listed here, have convinced us that some of their insights about our products, when willingly offered, deserve to be heard!

 When an appreciative client goes out of the way to send us gracious comments and user reports about our products then we see no reason not to publish them!